Chinese Super League

-Initially contested by 12 teams in its inaugural year, the league has since expanded, with 18 teams competing in the 2023 season.
-A total of 37 teams have competed in the CSL since its inception, with 9 of them winning the title: Guangzhou (eight), Shandong Taishan (four), Shenzhen, Dalian Shide, Changchun Yatai, Beijing Guoan, Shanghai Port, Jiangsu, and Wuhan Three Towns (one title each).
-The current Super League champions are Wuhan Three Towns, who won the 2022 edition.
+Initially contested by 12 teams in its inaugural year, the league has since expanded, with 16 teams competing in the 2025 season.
+A total of 40 teams have competed in the CSL since its inception, with 9 of them winning the title: Guangzhou (eight), Shandong Taishan (four), Shanghai Port (three), Shenzhen, Dalian Shide, Changchun Yatai, Beijing Guoan, Jiangsu, and Wuhan Three Towns (one title each).
+The current Super League champions are Shanghai Port, who won the 2024 edition.

 The Chinese Super League is one of the most popular professional sports leagues in China, with an average attendance of 24,107 for league matches in the 2018 season.
-This was the twelfth-highest of any domestic professional sports league in the world and the sixth-highest of any professional association football league in the world, behind Bundesliga, Premier League, La Liga, Serie A and Liga MX.
+This was the twelfth-highest of any domestic professional sports league in the world and the sixth-highest of any professional association football league in the world, behind the Bundesliga, the Premier League, La Liga, Serie A and Liga MX.

-The League is now running under the authorization of the Chinese Football Association, The CSL Company, which is currently the commercial branch of the League, is a corporation in which the CFA and all of the member clubs act as shareholders.
-It is planned that the CFA will ultimately transfer their shares of The CSL Company to the clubs and professional union which consists of CSL clubs will be established as the League's management entity.

 Overview

 Competition

 Unlike many top European leagues like Bundesliga, Premier League, La Liga, and Serie A, the Chinese Super League starts in February or March and ends in November or December.
 In each season, each club plays each of the other clubs twice, once at home and another away.

-With 18 clubs currently in the Super League, teams play 10 games each, for a total of 90 games in the season.
+With 16 clubs currently in the Chinese Super League in Season 2023, each club plays 30 matches.
+There are 8 games every round, and a total of 240 games in the season.

 The two lowest-placed teams by the end of the season are relegated to the China League One and the top two teams from the League One are promoted, taking their places.